zwwdev/zww320.github.io/blog/2022-07-13-javascript-in-jsx-with-curly-braces/index.md

 tags: [React, React Docs(Beta) Personal Notes]
 ---

 This is my personal notes on React Docs(Beta) - [JavaScript in JSX with Curly Braces](https://beta.reactjs.org/learn/javascript-in-jsx-with-curly-braces).
+If interested, check whole series [here](https://zwwang98.github.io/blog/react-docs-beta-notes).

 ## What are the curly braces used for in JSX?
 Add some JavaScript inside the markup in the JSX.